 One free chaperone per every 10 students

 Adult/Senior groups – a docent tour is unavailable at this time

 Student groups – self-guided; complimentary activity booklets upon request

 The National Cowgirl Museum and Hall of Fame Traveling Trunk has become a standard teaching tool for many educators and librarians in the North Texas area.
-It contains cowboy/cowgirl artifacts, a teacher resource guide, and books written for a variety of reading levels.
-It can be used before or after a Museum visit, or as part of your curriculum to encourage students to learn about cowgirls, settlers, and pioneers who helped shape the West.
+It contains cowboy/cowgirl artifacts, a teacher resource guide, lesson plans, literacy tips, and a curated collection of books written for a variety of reading levels.
+It can be used before or after a Museum visit, or as part of your curriculum to encourage students to learn about our national and international Cowgirl Honorees, their relationship with the horse, and their independence that helped shape the West.
 The trunk can be checked out for a two week period on a first-come, first-served basis with a completed request form and $25 refundable deposit.
 Click here for Trunk Request form.

 Girl Scout Patch Program

-For more information about any of the programs listed above, please contact the Museum at 817-336-4475 or e-mail us.
+For more information about any of the programs listed above, please contact email@example.com.